lmc2179/lmc2179.github.io/drafts/beta_binomial_coverage.md

 # Getting started with Bayesian inference: The beta-binomial model

+The bayesian update process is intuitively appealing

 * What do we think about the rate before seeing the data?
 * What do we think about the rate after seeing the data?
 * What might the next observation look like?

+A qualitative example: an experiment

+Bayes rule gives us the mechanics of the update

 ### Prior